Patty Klein by Jan Steeman

 Sjors & Pep magazines

 It didn't take long before Patty Klein found work with the leading Dutch comic magazines of the time.
-Master scriptwriter Lo Hartog van Banda needed all his time to work on the TV series 'Ti-Ta Tovenaar' (1972-1974), and proposed Klein to succeed him on his comics projects for publisher Oberon.
-He even managed to get her the same page rate he had, instantly making her one of the best paid comic writers, even though she wasn't a household name back then.
-Most of her Toonder work was done anonymously.
+Prominent Dutch scriptwriter Lo Hartog van Banda needed all of his time to work on the TV series 'Ti-Ta Tovenaar' (1972-1974), and proposed Klein to succeed him on his comics projects for publisher Oberon.
+He even managed to get her the same page rate he had, instantly making her one of the best paid comic writers, even though she wasn't a household name yet, since most of her Toonder work was done anonymously.
 One of her first assignments was the funny animal comic 'Distel' in Sjors magazine, drawn by Børge and Joannika Ring.
 She succeeded Banda in late 1972, and wrote the stories 'Distel en de Wenswurm', 'Distel en Boem-Boem', 'Distel en Sloffie' and 'Distel en Henkie' until early 1974.
-Patty Klein and Jan van Haasteren succeeded Banda and Dick Matena as the authors of 'De Argonautjes', a series based on Greek mythology, in Pep magazine.
-They made one story, 'Het Water van de Styx' in 1974.
-For the same publication, she wrote gags for Jan van Haasteren's absurd humor comics 'Baron van Tast' and 'Tinus Trotyl' in 1974 and 1975.
-She replaced Martin Lodewijk and wrote the stories 'Gangsters en grafkransen', 'Hanky Panky' and 'Klopjacht op een kleuter' of the gangster comic 'Johnny Goodbye' for Dino Attanasio (1973-1975).
+In Pep magazine, Patty Klein and Jan van Haasteren succeeded Lo Hartog van Banda and Dick Matena as the authors of 'De Argonautjes', a series based on Greek mythology.
+They made one story, 'Het Water van de Styx' (1974).
+For the same publication, Klein wrote gags for Jan van Haasteren's absurd humor comics 'Baron van Tast' and 'Tinus Trotyl' in 1974 and 1975.
+For the gangster comic 'Johnny Goodbye', she replaced original scriptwriter Martin Lodewijk and wrote the episodes 'Gangsters en grafkransen', 'Hanky Panky' and 'Klopjacht op een kleuter' for artist Dino Attanasio (1973-1975).

 Erik en Opa